jammsen/docker-palworld-dedicated-server/README.md

 ## Backup Manager

 > [!WARNING]
-> If RCON is disabled, the backup manager won't do saves via RCON before creating a backup.
+> If RCON is disabled, the backup manager won't do saves via RCON before creating a backup and will report warnings.
 > This means that the backup will be created from the last auto-save of the server.
 > This can lead to data-loss and/or savegame corruption.
 >
 > **Recommendation:** Please make sure that RCON is enabled before using the backup manager.

+> [!WARNING]
+> Please use in the following part always the `-user steam` option or your files will written as root

-Usage: `docker exec palworld-dedicated-server backup [command] [arguments]`
+Usage: `docker exec -user steam palworld-dedicated-server backup [command] [arguments]`

 | Command | Argument           | Required/Optional | Default Value                     | Values           | Description                                                                                                                                                                          |
 | ------- | ------------------ | ----------------- | --------------------------------- | ---------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |